Environmental Science Field Studies – Key Stage 3

-The study of science fires pupils’ curiosity about phenomena in the
+The study of Environmental Science fires pupils’ curiosity about phenomena in the

 World around them and offers opportunities to find explanations.

-Recommended fieldwork topics for Key Stage 3 Science:
+Recommended fieldwork topics for Key Stage 3 Environmental Science:

 Hands-on experience of using simple keys and measuring contrasting physical factors which influence life in a pond, and compare 3 ponds within walking distance of the Centre.
 Key concepts such as photosynthesis and respiration are used to explain differences.